briantoe/Digital-Logic-Semester-Project/README.md

 * `call`: Jump to a label.
 Setting `%4` to the appropriate return address.
 * `syscall`: System call.

-Instructions all take at least one argument.
-For instructions that take more than one, the first argument almost always identifies a destination for the result of an operation (the exception being `jnz` and `sys`).
+All instructions except for `syscall` take at least one argument.
+For instructions that take more than one, the first argument almost always identifies a destination for the result of an operation (the exception being `jnz`, `jze`, and `call` where the first argument identifies the address to jump to).
 Therefore, a call like `mov %bx %ax` will store the value in register `%bx` in register `%ax`.

 System calls are essentially the way in which the assembly will call anything that we want to implement using behavioral verilog modules.
 These include